apollo994/NC_scripts/README.md

 + implement chromatin-chroma interaction data during gene assignment step
 + visualize the score on genome browser interfaces

+The original NCBoost scripts and file were downloaded on 11th April 2019 and my project took place in the following 4 month.

 ## How to run the pipelines

+#### If you are working on the farm

+The path to reach NCBoost scripts on the farm is `/nfs/team151/fz3/NCBoost`, all of them have to be run from this folder as designed by NCBoost authors.

+#### If you are starting from zero

 To use these pipelines a functioning NCBoost system needs to be installed and functioning on your machine, learn how to do that [here](https://github.com/RausellLab/NCBoost).

 Then add all the scripts present in `NCtools/NCtools_scripts/` to the NCBoost folder `NCBoost/NCBoost_scripts/`.

-The additional dependecy are [samtools](http://www.htslib.org/doc/samtools.html) and a the human reference genome sequence that you download from [ensambl](https://grch37.ensembl.org/index.html) ftp server:`ftp://ftp.ensembl.org/pub/grch37/current/fasta/homo_sapiens/dna/`
+The additional dependecy are [samtools](http://www.htslib.org/doc/samtools.html) and a the human reference genome sequence that you download from [ensambl](https://grch37.ensembl.org/index.html) ftp server:`ftp://ftp.ensembl.org/pub/grch37/current/fasta/homo_sapiens/dna/`/
+/

 In the following section are presented descriptions of the pipelines, how to use them and run them as a job on the Sanger Institute HPC cluster.